ittykeys/android-xbmcremote2/README.md

 - Menu
 - "Now playing", listing movies, music etc; anything that fetches data From host

+## Quirks

+It will warn about an I/O Exception: Cleartext HTTP traffic to host/ip not permitted

 ## License

 This project is licensed under the GNU General Public License - see the [License file](LICENSE) file for details.